Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Results

 The element of this energetic expansion that requires the greatest nuance is the \emph{intermolecular} interactions $E_{intermolecular}$, which are comparatively weak, longer-range, and computationally expensive to calculate using methods from quantum chemistry\cite{parker_levels_2014}.
 And, when training on total energies, the resultant errors often overshadow these small contributions\cite{dral_hierarchical_2020}, losing interactions that are decisive in many critical scientific problems.

-MACE itself (v.0.3.13) is not natively suited for directly learning these interactions, nor, would we argue, are atom-centered expansions that implicitly or explicitly focus on the nearby atoms in constructing their MLIP.
-To demonstrate this, we again turn to the precursor for MACE\cite{batatia_mace_2022}, SOAP\cite{bartok_representing_2013}, and show how careful attention to weighting interactions can yield better fidelity for intermolecular models.
+MACE itself (v.0.3.13) is not natively suited for directly learning these interactions, nor are atom-centered expansions that implicitly or explicitly focus on the nearby atoms in constructing their MLIP\cite{cersonsky_data-driven_2023}.
+To demonstrate this, we again turn to the SOAP\cite{bartok_representing_2013} framework, and show how careful attention to weighting interactions can yield better fidelity for intermolecular models.
 Following the same procedures in terms of training/testing splits, we construct cross-validated Ridge Regressions on SOAP representations for the same $n=1-8$ $n$-polyalkane datasets used for MACE MLIP construction.
 SOAP vectors were calculated with a cutoff of 7\AA~for atomic environments and averaged for each frame such that for the 10,000 training frames and 1,000 testing frames, we have 10,000 and 1,000 corresponding SOAP vectors; we refer to these initial SOAP calculations as the ``total'' SOAP vectors, or $X^\text{total}$.

 Similar to the initial results from MACE in Fig. \ref{fig:energies}, the results of using a $E_\text{intermolecular}\approx X^\text{total}w$, shown in Fig. \ref{fig:soap_baseline}, are discouraging.
-Extrapolation, with a threshold MAE of 1 meV/atom \cite{zuo_performance_2020}, is only achieved three times (by hexane on heptane, and heptane on hexane/octane).
+Extrapolation, with a field-standard threshold MAE of 1 meV/atom \cite{zuo_performance_2020}, is only achieved three times (by hexane on heptane, and heptane on hexane/octane), even despite the considerably smaller magnitude of the intermolecular energetics, as compared to the total energies regressed earlier.
 However, we can adopt lessons from learning the lattice energy of molecular crystals\cite{cersonsky_data-driven_2023} -- SOAP representations, and representations that are implicitly or explicitly ``near-sighted''\cite{batatia_mace_2022, drautz_atomic_2019, han_deep_2018} will, by design, consider the contributions of nearby atoms more strongly than those further away.
 This will overshadow the intermolecular environments which contribute to $E_{intermolecular}$, limiting our accuracy in extrapolation.